Virulence mechanisms of human respiratory pathogens

 This is a bacterium

-The bacterial type VI secretion system is a contractile nanomachine used by Gram-negative bacteria to inject antibacterial toxins into neighbouring bacteria.
-It is used by both commensal and pathogenic bacteria to compete for space and nutrients in numerous contexts including the human gut microbiome.
-We are interested in understanding how these antibacterial toxins are transported from one cell to another and how they exert toxicity once delivered to a target cell.
-By understanding the molecular principles underlying this process it is our long term goal to be able to rationally manipulate bacterial populations relevant to human health.
+Antibacterial toxins are secreted by both commensal and pathogenic bacteria to compete for space and nutrients in numerous contexts including the human gut microbiome.
+We are interested in understanding how antibacterial toxins are transported from one cell to another and how they exert toxicity once delivered to a target cell.
+An understanding of the molecular principles underlying this process may one day allow for the rational manipulate bacterial populations relevant to human health and/or the environment.

 exopolysaccharide secretion and bacterial adhesion